deepomicslab/FR_Hierarchy_Gut/readme.md

 2. step1_compute_distance
 An example of computing taxa distance and KO distance from GCN.

-3. step2_cluster_analysis
+3. <span id="pheno_anlaysis">step2_cluster_analysis</span>
 An example of analyzing keystone cluster and keystone taxon for metagenomics abundance profiles in cMD by constructing posterior structure.

-4. step3_count_support
+4. step3_keystone_summary
-An example of checking valid keystone-taxon enterotype with more than one network of size larger than 10 supporting.
+Summarize the keystone species.

 5. utils

     **a. log_effect**
-    An example of computing lCFR and showing distribution of lCFR values and CFR values without log and normalization.
+    Compute and compare the distribution of personalized FR network before and after log rescalen and normalization.

     **b. nestedness_experiment**
-    An example to test the nestedness compared with NULL experiments of lCFR.
+    An example to test the nestedness compared with NULL experiments of personalized FR.

     **c. evaluation**
     An example to evaluate the feature of GCN.